gwangjinkim/regreplaceR/README.md

 ## Installation

-You can install this package by installing it from CRAN or from this github repository.
+You can install this package by installing it from CRAN or from this GitHub repository.

 ```r
 # install directly from CRAN